mdmsanta/ds3001_proj/index.md

 For this project, we chose to use the Dataset of [Kaggle Datasets](https://www.kaggle.com/morriswongch/kaggle-datasets).
 Kaggle is a valuable tool for data scientists, however it can be difficult to navigate especially for beginners.
 By categorizing the data sets the goal is to help students, hobbyists, and researchers more efficiently find data sets useful to them.

 # How to Pick a Quality Data Set
-Through the project, we chose to give each dataset a quality score, a point value based on the attributes of the dataset.
+Throughout the project, we chose to give each dataset a quality score, a point value based on the attributes of the dataset.
 The higher the point value, the more good qualities a dataset has.

 ## Assigning Point Values
 The following table shows the different attributes used to give points to a dataset with their corresponding point allocation.